 For some parents, diaper changes are a breeze.
 For others, it’s a battle.
-If your little wiggle monster is regularly engaging in barrel rolls and other changing-table gymnastics, it may be time to consider moving his act to the floor before gravity does it for him.
+If your little wiggle monster is regularly engaging in barrel rolls and other changing-table gymnastics, it may be time to consider moving the act to the floor before gravity does it.
 Even if your baby seems to appreciate a little patootie pampering, be on guard.
 An accident can happen in the blink of an eye, especially if you haven’t taken the proper precautions.

 03 of 05

 Electrical shocks and burns happen more often than you might imagine.
 Of course, you’ve already covered all of your electrical sockets, so you’re little one is safe, right?
 Not necessarily.